neilmunday/slurm-mail/TEMPLATES.md

 Each template has a number of variables which are are used during e-mail generation.
 The following sub sections detail which variables are available to which templates.
 You can use these to customise the templates to your individual requirements.

+HTML and plain text templates can be found at: `/etc/slurm-mail/templates/html` and `/etc/slurm-mail/templates/text`

 ## ended-array.tpl, ended-array_summary.tpl

 | Variable      | Purpose                                                      |